 Imagined: Passing Cloch Lighthouse outbound on maiden voyage.

-In 1919, Islamount completed her final voyage at Cette (now Sète) in France.
-Here she was sold to Italian owners and renamed Clarastella.
-She also had her first engines fitted at this time.
-This period of her life was to last just three years and was spent trading in the Mediterranean Sea.
+In 1919, Islamount completed the final voyage at Cette (now Sète) in France.
+Here the ship was sold to Italian owners and renamed Clarastella.
+The first engines and a generator were fitted at this time.
+Very little is known regarding this period of Italian ownership.

 As Clarastella in Trieste (about 1920)